An introduction to Social Policy

 Marxism is not a single doctrine; it has come to stand for a wide range of opinions within an analytical framework that is critical of 'capitalist' society.
 Neo-marxists argue that the state has two main functions.
 The first is to improve the conditions for the accumulation of capital - that is, the chance for industries to make profits.
 The second is to legitimate the capitalist system, by introducing measures (like welfare policies, pensions and health services) which lead people to accept the system as it stands.
 The requirements of accumulation and legitimation may be contradictory, and the costs of legitimation have led to a 'legitimation crisis'.

 The basic objections to marxist analyses are that the description of 'capitalism' is very limited - there is not one economic system, but many; that the role of government is misunderstood; and that the Marxist model of interpretation greatly underestimates the capacity of different societies to form different patterns of social organisation.
-The patterns of inequality and the structure of power are far more complex, and the organisation of economic production has long ceased to reflect formal ownership.
+The patterns of inequality and the structure of power are complex, and the organisation of economic production has long ceased to reflect formal ownership.
 Power in society is divided, and governments are among the actors.
 The 'welfare states' display a many different approaches, motivations and experiences.
 Within that range, however, states which promote the welfare of their citizens are not pretending to be more legitimate - they are more legitimate.

 There are many forms of socialism.
 The main models, which can be found in various permutations, include representations of socialism as